reeseovine/ovine-icons/README.md

 - All colors should be sourced from the original icon, but exceptions can be made.

 If an app's current icon doesn't follow these then it's probably a good candidate for this icon pack.

+## to do

+- [x] Finish preview image generator
+      6- or 8-wide grid on a nice background
+- [ ] Package it into an APK that you can install on your phone

 ## license